Koongrizzly/FrameVision/README.md

   - remove non working jobs,
   - move running job to failed
   - move running job back to pensing
-  - live 'led' with colors show status of the queue
+  - live 'led' shows status of the queue

----

-## 🛠 Installation
-Run **`start.bat`** — it automatically:
-1. Opens the installer menu if setup is incomplete.
-2. Repairs missing components (like `psutil`).
-3. Starts the background worker.

-### Installer Menu Options
-- **Core Install:** App only (minimal).
-- **Full CPU Install:** Torch CPU + models/binaries.This installer will not ask to install Qwen, smaller model is on roadmap
-- **Full CUDA Install:** Torch CUDA + models/binaries.+ asks to install Qwen TXT 2 IMG (only allows install from 10 gig vram and up)

----

-## 💡 User-Friendly
-- Easy installer with **requirements check**.
-- Fully automated setup paths (Core, Full CPU, Full CUDA).
-- Helpful tooltips everywhere.
-- Resizable layout with draggable splitters.
-- Clear messages and graceful fallbacks (e.g., CPU fallback when GPU is unavailable).

----

 ## 🗺 Roadmap
 Planned features for future updates:
-- **Built-in Compare Panel (A/B):** Side-by-side, swipe, overlay, zoom/pan, and composite export.
+- **Built-in Compare Panel (A/B):** Side-by-side, swipe, zoom/pan, and much more
-- **Installer upgrades:** Unified progress bars and resume support.
+- **Installer upgrades:** Unified progress bars and resume support. app might get it's own windows installer one day
 - **Better integration with queue for the upscalers:** At the moment it is not using the queue until i have more time for this
+- polishing and bugfixing for the rest of my life i think
+- a low weight txt/img to video would be nice but let's get the rest working 100% first
 - **Easter eggs** for extra fun surprises!
+Don't forget to click the intro 4x befor it ends ;-)

 ---